Contact

 • King Edward Hotel

-Find Calgary’s historical buildings in the downtown business core, East Village, and the Beltline.
+Find almost all of Calgary’s historical buildings in the downtown business core, East Village, and the Beltline.

 what is Calgary famous for?
 Nearby Hikes and Mountains